jcmcnch/MGPrimerEval/README.md

 ./setup_env_db.sh
 ```

 This script assumes `miniconda3` is *NOT* installed.
 It will install `miniconda3`, `snakemake`, download and set up the required databases.
+You will have to reply "yes" several times during the install.
 This process will take a few hours and will use about 8 Gb of space.
 Once it's finished you need to do two more things:

 3. Put the `uclust` executable you received by email in your `~/databases/` directory and make it executable (i.e. `chmod a+x uclust`).